agassowska/WB_Projekt/article.md

 ## Introduction

 Dealing with missing data is a substantial part of feature engineering as most of the machine learning algorithms do not accept incomplete datasets.
 Data imputation, which is replacing missing values with a value based on other available cases, is the solution for that problem.
 However, despite the acknowledged importance of it, in many practical cases it is not handled with proper caution.
 Basic median/mode imputation is often used, as well as deleting rows with missing data (if the number of missing values is low).

+As there are many different imputation techniques, choosing which one to use is complicated.
+There are no objective rules to follow, the only way to choose the best one is checking every one of them.
+The purpose of our experiment is to find best ways to impute data while using specific algorithms.

 This paper introduces imputation techniques in the context of their impact on the the time of filling missing data and the prediction efficiency of four classification algorithms (k nearest neighbours, naive bayes, XGBoost and Ranger Random Forest).